oursland/sdsmt-uav-constitution/constitution.md

 3. "Associate membership" shall be composed of faculty and staff of SDSM&T and/or community professionals in mechanical, electrical, and computer science industries.
-Associate membership shall be granted by 2/3 majority vote of officer core.
+Associate membership shall be granted by 2/3 majority vote of officers.
 Associate members will be allowed to voice opinions in team matters but will not be allowed to cast a vote in decisions.

-4. Members are considered to be in good standing if they attend at least 3/4 of the scheduled meetings per semester.
+4. Active members are considered to be in good standing if they attend at least 3/4 of the scheduled meetings per semester.
 Only members in good standing can vote.

-This requirement should only be observed for active membership.
+5. Membership may be rescinded due to university disciplinary standing or at the written request of one or more of a member's professors.
+Additionally, non-officer membership and meeting attendance privilege may be revoked by 2/3 majority vote of all active members for any reason.

-5. Nondiscrimination: This organization does not discriminate in membership selection, officer election or other appointments, or practices of organizational activities on the basis of race, color, national origin, military status, gender, religion, age, sexual
+6. Nondiscrimination: This organization does not discriminate in membership selection, officer election or other appointments, or practices of organizational activities on the basis of race, color, national origin, military status, gender, religion, age, sexual